google/software-product-sprint/walkthroughs/week-2-server/step-4-client-to-server-walkthrough.md

 Congratulations!

 At this point your portfolio should contain a form that lets users message you!
-Run a dev server to confirm that everything works, and then run a live server and confirm that you can see the logs in the Logs Explorer.
+Deploy and confirm that you can see the logs in the Logs Explorer.
 When everything works, create a pull request and send that to your advisor for a code review!

 When you submit your code, you're done with this week's projects!